schmitzi89/schmitzi89.github.io/_posts/2024-01-07-oo-vs-functional.md

 cat(sprintf("accuracy: %.2f\n", mean(matches)))
 ```

 The _fit_model_ and the _update_weights_ functions are basically the same.
 The difference is in the _one_training_step_ function.
-The functional implementation is longer and more complicated than the object oriented one.
+The functional implementation is longer and more complicated than the object-oriented one.
 Managing the weights outside of the model creates a problem: The model requires the weights to be in a nested structure (representing layers) while the gradient calculation expects a flattened weight structure.
 To solve the issue, we need to first flatten the nested weights, then update them and then nest them again.
 We cannot use the model to pass us the weights in the good format since the model itself is stateless and we want to manage the weights outside of the model.
 If we define the weights as a flat object in the beginning, we will have the hassle of creating nested weights in the _naive_model_sequential_ function so we don`t win something.